jpegleg/giant-spellbook/README.md

 cat sample.cipher__decrypted
 This is a test message that has been encrypted!
 Oh snap!
 ```
+_Note that short messages that are only a few words may fail to decrypt with the "brute" functions.
+Also the functions may report decryption success when something vaguely like English is found._

 Get all hashes for a file: